Yulivu/VU_DH-SA_GROUP6/README.md

 # VU_DH-SA_GROUP6

-This repository contains the analysis and visualization of the Dumbarton dataset as part of the VU Digital Humanities and Spatial Analysis project.
+This repository contains the analysis and visualization of theMapping Co-Exhibition Networks project.

 ## Repository Structure